lm1/node-fibers-promise/README.md

 # Intoruction

-`fibers-promises` is a small yet powerful library based on [fibers](https://github.com/laverdet/node-fibers).
+`fibers-promise` is a small yet powerful library based on [fibers](https://github.com/laverdet/node-fibers).

 A promise is just a value container with build-in synchronisation mechanism.
 Promises allow you to get rid of callbacks clutter.